Entry No. 17: Let Me Grab My Label Maker

 Being organized has helped me in unspeakable ways regarding school, relationships with roommates, and overall my mental health.
 I am easily overwhelmed by visual clutter.
 I think a lot of humans are as well, that's why when something is visually appealing, we find it to be “oddly satisfying.”
 Being organized and organizing your space is a way to take control.
 I have found that some of my biggest household purges came when other aspects of my life were causing me stress and were outside of my control.

-our environment, specifically as it pertains to its organization,
+Thus began my journey into learning how our environment, specifically as it pertains to its organization, is related to our mental health.

-Humans are like turtles, we fill the shells we are in.
+Humans are like turtles; we fill the shells we are in.

 But it doesn’t have to be this way.
-We can change these habits especially if we notice that our environment is changing us.
-You are in control even if it doesn't always feel like it.
+We can change these habits, especially if we notice that our environment is changing us.
+You are in control, even if it doesn't always feel like it.

 The Modest Journal Home